 Global photo art process by Wolf Nkole Helzle

-Note: The detailed website for this project will be launched at www.faces-of-humankind.org in the course of August 2022.
+The detailed website for this project www.faces-of-humankind.org is now online

 click on the picture